Boston & Maine Railroad (B&M;) / a unit of Pan-Am Railways

 The entire VTR has become known as the “Western Corridor,” also known as ABRBE (for Albany-Bennington-Rutland-Burlington-Essex Jc).
 The State of Vermont is involved in a process of rebuilding the line to 59mph to allow Amtrak to run to Burlington.

-This privately-owned railroad operates a state-owned rail line with a short term lease partnership with the State of Vermont in the Montpelier/Barre area.
-It currently has freight connections with NECR at Montpelier Junction and with Vermont Railway (through a haulage arrangement with NECR).
-Its primary commodities are now lumber, granite and silicon carbide since the Bombardier plant in Barre Town was closed in 2002.
-It also operates the Connecticut River Subdivision from White River Jct., to the southern limit of the Newport yard where it connects with the Montreal, Maine and Atlantic and in White River with the NECR, the Concord Claremont Railroad and Springfield Terminal Railroad.
+Part of the Vermont Rail System, this privately-owned railroad operates a state-owned rail line with a short term lease partnership with the State of Vermont in the Montpelier/Barre area.
+It currently has freight connections with NECR at Montpelier Junction.
+Its primary commodity in Barre is granite..
+It also operates the Connecticut River Subdivision from White River Jct., to the southern limit of the Newport yard where it connects with the Canadian Pacific and in White River with the NECR, the Concord Claremont Railroad and Springfield Terminal Railroad.